greyhoundforty/rst-quest/site-src/content/post/ibmcloud-packer.md

 ### Variables

 The [Variables](https://www.packer.io/docs/templates/hcl_templates/blocks/variable) block allows you to define variables within your Packer configuration.
+These can be used within build sources and provisioners.

 You can pass variables to the build process in several ways:

 - Environment Variables
 - Manually configured in the packer file
 - Via the CLI with the `-var` and `-var-file` options

+For IBM Cloud, the two main variables we would be setting are the API Key used to provision the infrastructure, and the VPC [Region]() where the image will be created and stored.
+In this example I am using one Environment Variable and one Manually Configured variable type:

 ```hcl
 variable "ibm_api_key" {